Financing Accounts Receivables

 Are you a small business owner looking for a reliable and flexible financing solution?
 Have you heard about financing your accounts receivable but are unsure about how it works and whether it’s the right fit for your business?
-In this article, we’ll help you understand this form of financing as an alternative to other types of business financing.
+In this article, we’ll help you understand the two forms of using your accounts receivables to generate cash for working capital.

-The second type of A/R financing is called accounts receivable factoring (also referred to as invoice factoring or factoring finance).
-Factoring occurs when a business sells their individual accounts receivables, or invoices, to a third-party financial institution called a factoring company.
-The factoring company buys the invoices and pays the business an upfront percentage for each individual invoice.
+Accounts receivable factoring (or invoice factoring) is a form of business financing in which a business sells their accounts receivables, or invoices, to a third-party financial institution called a factoring company.
+The factoring company buys the invoices and pays the business a percentage of each invoice.
 The factoring company then assumes the responsibility of collecting the unpaid invoices.

-Assignment (or selling) of receivables is the core component of the invoice factoring process.
+Assignment (or selling) of accounts receivables is the core component of the accounts receivable factoring process.
 It’s the legal transfer of ownership from your business to the factoring company.
 Most often, factoring companies receive assignment of all your accounts receivable, even those that you don’t factor.

 The factoring company issues a notice of assignment (NOA) to your customer(s) that informs them of the accounts receivables assignment.
 This allows the factoring company to directly collect payments from your customers.